 Nationally important projects in Warwickshire include the Government's High Speed Rail 2 (HS2) which is proposed to run through the county from south to north.
 The construction of HS2 will place demands on aggregates but at the current time WCC has been informed that all the sand and gravel for the construction project will be sourced from quarries predominantly in the south east.
-If this position changes then the overall LAA figures may need to be re-assessed if there is a shortfall in suitable materials for construction of the project in Warwickshire.
+If this position changes then the overall LAA figures need to be re-assessed.

-4.2 Housing Needs in Warwickshire
+Housing Needs in Warwickshire

 The main factor affecting the quantity of minerals to be supplied is construction and in particular the construction of new housing and its associated infrastructure.
+Until recently there has been much uncertainty about housing numbers for each district in Warwickshire.